bcgov/cas-registration/docs/developer-environment-setup.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-## App Environment Variables

-In both the `client` and `bc_obps` directories, create a `.env` file and copy the contents of `.env.example` file of the respective directory into it.
-See the 1Password vault for the values.

 ## Pre-Commit